-I am a British Academy Postdoctoral Fellow at the Department of Politics (DPIR) of the University of Oxford.
+I am a British Academy Postdoctoral Fellow in the Department of Politics (DPIR) at the University of Oxford.

 I spent the Fall semester of 2023 as a Visiting Fellow at the Kellogg Institute at the University of Notre Dame.
 Previously, I worked as a Departmental Lecturer in the Latin American Centre (LAC) of the Oxford School of Global and Area Studies (OSGA).
 During 2022 and 2023, I also served as the Stipendiary Lecturer in Politics at Keble and St Hugh’s College, Oxford.
 I am passionate about the political economy of regime change, subnational politics, and democratic institutional design.
 My research aims to strengthen our understanding of subnational regime variation, paying particular attention to Brazil, Mexico, Argentina, and other countries in the Global South.